 SolidFire has developed and marketed a line of enterprise-grade, scale-out, all-flash appliances for several years.
 The operating system for these SF Series appliances, called the “Element OS”, is the foundation for NetApp HCI.

-NetApp HCI clusters contain a minimum of four storage nodes and two compute nodes, but can expand up to 100 nodes in any combination.
+NetApp HCI clusters contain a minimum of two storage nodes and two compute nodes, but can expand up to 100 nodes in most any combination.
 Four HCI nodes fit in a single 2U chassis (half-rack x 1U each).
 Storage nodes (H410S) come in a single configuration with six SSDs, in three capacity points and compute nodes (H410C) support dual CPUs with three core and memory configurations.

 NetApp HCI Product Brief Includes:

 Download now to read the full product brief.